sylvr3/FetchRecipes/README.md

 - RecipeListActor.swift: Used to manage state safely using Swift concurrency.

 Models
-- Recipe.swift: Defines the properties of a recipe (name, photo URL, cuisine type, source URL, and YouTube URL).
+- Recipe.swift: Defines the properties of a recipe (name, photo URL, cuisine type, source URL, YouTube URL, etc).

 ViewModels
 - RecipeListViewModel.swift: Handles the business logic and interacts with the NetworkService to fetch recipe data.